Defense Distributed: Defense Distributed v. U.S. Dept. of State

 On May 6, 2015, Defense Distributed filed a Constitutional challenge against the State Department in the Western District of Texas, suing agents of the DDTC and accusing the federal government of knowingly violating the company's First, Second, and Fifth amendment liberties.
 Defense Distributed was joined in its suit by the Second Amendment Foundation.

 After three years of procedural wrangling, on July 10, 2018, Wired magazine reported Defense Distributed and SAF had accepted a settlement offer from the Department of State.
-Cody Wilson explained his intention to immediately relaunch DEFCAD and begin the work of digitizing popular firearms for public consumption.
+Cody Wilson explained his intention to immediately relaunch DEFCAD and release 3D gun files into the public domain.
+These new public domain releases occurred on July 27, 2018, days before any court orders.

 State of Washington et al v.
 United States Department of State et al

 A coalition of state attorneys general sued to enjoin the settlement in Defense Distributed v.
-U.S. Dept. of State, citing "irreparable harm if the [firearm CAD files] are published on the internet."
-Defense Distributed joined the suit as a necessary party, claiming the states lacked Article III standing and protections under the First Amendment.
-A temporary restraining order was issued by U.S. District Judge Robert Lasnik on July 31, 2018.
-Lasnick granted a permanent injunction on November 12, 2019, ruling the State Department failed to give an adequate explanation of its settlement with Defense Distributed as required by the Administrative Procedure Act, a decision which was criticized since ITAR designations are by statute unable to be judicially reviewed.
+U.S. Dept. of State in 2018, citing "...irreparable harm if the [firearm CAD files] are published on the internet."
+Defense Distributed joined the suit as a necessary party, claiming the states lacked Article III standing and protections of its activity under the First Amendment.
+U.S. District Judge Robert Lasnik issued a temporary restraining order against the State Department on July 31, 2018, and granted a permanent injunction on November 12, 2019, ruling the State Department failed to give an adequate explanation of its settlement with Defense Distributed as required by the Administrative Procedure Act, a controversial decision since the department's designations are typically deemed unable to be judicially reviewed.

-Defense Distributed appealed the injunction to the Ninth Circuit Court of Appeals, which rejected the case in July 2020, ruling the organization lacked the standing to appeal a decision directed at the State Department.
+Defense Distributed appealed Lasnik's injunction to the Ninth Circuit Court of Appeals, which rejected the case in July 2020, ruling the organization lacked the standing to appeal a decision directed at the State Department.
 On April 27, 2021, however, the Ninth Circuit vacated an injunction in a related case, holding that Congress had expressly prohibited judicial review of the agency decisions in question.
 Defense Distributed again released its full library of files to the public domain.